 Pick a Research topic

-- Read your syllabus and course assignment instructions carefully
+- Read your course assignment instructions carefully

 - Need extra help?
 Click on Choosing an essay topic

 Do an initial search on Wikipedia for background knowledge

 - Wikipedia will also help you to broaden your search terms